wamp-proto/wamp-proto/WAMPv2.md

 Other possible transports include plain TCP and HTTP-based fallbacks.

-Other serialization formats include Bencode and Messagepack.
+Other serialization formats include [Bencode](http://en.wikipedia.org/wiki/Bencode) and [MessagePack](http://msgpack.org/).

+Problems:
+Bencode does not support null
+MessagePack has [no string type](https://github.com/msgpack/msgpack/issues/121) - it does not differentiate strings and byte sequences.

 Uses only